Fujian Medical University

 Fujian Medical University (福建医科大学) is a university located in Fuzhou, Fujian, China.
-Fujian Medical University was founded in 1937, named Fujian Provincial Medical Vocational School at that time.
-The name of the school was changed to Fujian Provincial Medical College in 1939 and was called Fujian Medical College in 1949.
+Founded in 1937 as Fujian Provincial Medical Vocational School, the school's name was changed to Fujian Provincial Medical College in 1939 and was called Fujian Medical College in 1949.
 In 1969, after merging with Fujian Chinese Traditional Medical College and the medical department of Huaqiao University, Fujian Medical University was founded and moved to Quanzhou, Fujian.
 It was moved back to Fuzhou in 1978.
 The name of the school was changed back to Fujian Medical College in 1982 and then changed back to the present name in April 1996.

 Campus

 Fujian Medical University consist of two main campuses, covering over 876,710 square meters.
 Currently, the university consists of 17 colleges and departments, 22 undergraduate majors (aspects), 22 doctor-degree locations and 59 master-degree locations.
 It was conferred the right to recruit Taiwanese students by itself and the students from foreign countries, Hong Kong and Macau.
 There are more than 1600 postgraduates, 9300 undergraduates and 8700 vocational students.
 The school was affirmed as the key constructive university by the Fujian provincial government and passed through the teaching evaluation of undergraduate education with good achievements in 2003.